Create your AI that knows when to say "I don't know." Try it on your data →

 What content should I gather first before creating an AI clone of myself?

-Start with 10 to 20 documents showing how you think and decide.
-Not reference material anyone could find.
-Prioritize call transcripts, articles in your voice, pricing frameworks, and decision criteria documents.
-After uploading, run a 5-question calibration: ask questions only you would answer distinctively and compare the clone’s output to your actual answer.
-From analyzing 1,229 sales call transcripts, the content gap that kills clone quality is missing objection-handling language.
-Upload your responses to the 5 most common client objections.
-The platform accepts 1,400-plus formats including raw audio, so upload recordings directly without transcribing first.
+Start with documents that show how you think and decide.
+Prioritize call transcripts, articles in your voice, pricing frameworks, decision criteria, and responses to common client objections.
+After uploading, run a short calibration: ask questions only you would answer distinctively and compare the clone’s output to your actual answer.
+Add the missing examples before you invite other people to use it.

 How do I make an AI clone sound like me instead of a generic chatbot?